 Assists with Office preparation for budget process and all period closings, and the creation of consolidated School of Medicine financial reports and supporting documents.

-Other tasks as, on occasion, may be assigned by the Assistant Dean for Finance or other School of Medicine Officers, or the Director of Resource Planning and Analysis.
+Other tasks as, on occasion, may be assigned by the Assistant Dean for Finance, other School of Medicine Officers, or the Director of Finance.

 Internal Applicant Instruction:

 Please attach a copy of your most current signed performance evaluation (completed within the last 18 months) to your online account.
 If you have not received a performance evaluation, you may provide two current signed letters of recommendation (written within the last 18 months), preferably to include one letter from either a current or recent former supervisor.
 To attach these documents, go to: My Career Tools, Add Attachment, Attachment Type – Performance Reviews or Letters of Recommendation.